rasutt/Close-Kin-CaPow/Things to do.md

 -   Take a break and get away from your work.

--   Make it simulate populations when button pressed in sim tab.

 -   Show other kin-pairs in check tab.

 -   Allow selection of kin-pair types to include in close-kin model.
 Add half-sibling pairs between surveys.

 -   Allow for just one survey for close kin model

--   Show parameters simulated from in checking and analysis tabs.

 -   Extend model analysis to popan models and all parameters.